Dr Jade Du

 CHN8024 Consecutive interpreting II

 SML8023 Profession, Processes and Society in Translating and Interpreting

 SML8098 MA dissertation/project supervision

-- DU B. Multilingualism in legal space: The issue of mutual understanding in ELF communication between defendants and interpreters.
-International Journal of Multilingualism 2018.
-In Press.
+- Du B. Multilingualism in legal space: the issue of mutual understanding in ELF communication between defendants and interpreters.
+International Journal of Multilingualism 2018, epub ahead of print.

 - Du B. Staging justice: Courtroom semiotics and judicial ideology in China.
 International Journal for the Semiotics of Law 2016, 29(3), 595-613.